dart-lang/pub/doc/solver.md

 * In a loop:

-  * If `incompatibility` contains a single positive term that refers to the root package version, that indicates that the root package can't be selected and thus that version solving has failed.
+  * If `incompatibility` contains no terms, or if it contains a single positive term that refers to the root package version, that indicates that the root package can't be selected and thus that version solving has failed.
     [Report an error](#error-reporting) with `incompatibility` as the root incompatibility.

   * Find the earliest assignment in the partial solution such that `incompatibility` is satisfied by the partial solution up to and including